knpuniversity/symfony-journey/knpu/http-kernel/sub-requests.rst

 working.

 We'll just print out a simple message, when we go back and refresh we see that on the top here we are on a Mac and on the bottom here, we are on a mac.
-Exaclty what we would expect.
+Exactly what we would expect.
 Here is where things get kinda crazy.
 I'm going to go back to user agent subscriber and I'm going to add a little override so it's a little easier for us to play with this ismac not a mac, since I am on one.
 What I'm going